-This means that, when the heater switches on to heat up your water, it must work harder to bring water to the desired temperature because it’s heating through a layer of insulation (the buildup of mineral ions).
+So, when the heater switches on to heat up your water, it must work harder to bring water to the desired temperature because it’s heating through a layer of insulation (the buildup of mineral ions).

 The only way to prevent scale buildup in water heaters is to eliminate the cause of the scale.

-Cloudy Spots on your Glassware
+6. Cloudy Spots on your Glassware

 Ever wondered why your glassware doesn’t look clean, no matter how many times you wash it?

-Reduced Water Flow
+7. Reduced Water Pressure & Flow

 If you notice it’s taking longer than normal to fill a glass of water, you likely have hard water.

-Scratchy, Dull Laundry
+8. Scratchy, Dull Laundry

 Hard water affects your washing machine, too, reducing its efficiency and preventing your clean laundry from looking truly clean.

-Feeling a Film on your Hands
+9. Feeling a Film on your Hands

 Pay attention to how you feel after washing your hands at home.

-When the soap reacts with calcium in hard water, it forms soap scum.
+When soap reacts with calcium in hard water, it forms soap scum.
 This sticky matter clings to your hands as a film, even after you dry them.

 You might be able to feel this stickiness on your skin after washing your face, too.
 Try splashing your face with water, letting it dry, then wrinkling your forehead.
 If your skin feels sticky, you have hard water.

-Mineral Water Taste
+10. Mineral Water Taste

-Increased Water Bill
+12. Increased Water Bill

 Water flows more slowly around your home and through your appliances.
 In some cases, due to reduced water pressure, more water is needed to achieve the same results.

-But not so fast!
 There are three ways to know for sure exactly how hard your water is: getting your water tested, viewing your Water Quality Report, and doing the soap test.